Sedhupathi1411/supabase-rls-ts/README.md

 # supabase-rls-ts

-**Type-safe TypeScript library for defining and generating Supabase Row Level Security (RLS) policy SQL from code.**

-## Overview

-`supabase-rls-ts` lets you define Supabase RLS policies in TypeScript using a fully type-safe, composable API.
-Write your RLS rules as code, generate ready-to-apply SQL, and keep your database security maintainable and version-controlled.
+supabase-rls-ts enables you to define Supabase Row Level Security (RLS) policies in TypeScript with a type-safe, composable API.
+Write your policies as code, automatically generate the corresponding SQL, and manage your database security in a maintainable, version-controlled way

 ## Features